mjohg98/disaster-response/README.md

 # Disaster Response Message Classification

+The aim of this project was to create a web application in order to classify disaster messages using a machine learning model.
 The web application home page displays a few visuals summarising aspects of the dataset and an interface for viewers to classify their own messages using the model described below.

 ## Data